e2thex/thoughts/docs/schematic-approach/On Epistemology.md

 ## Closer to Reality

 As each consciousness sees things differently from the previous consciousness, there is a tendency to feel that we have gotten closer to some ultimate truth.
 It is tempting to see $R_0$ as the arbiter of this ultimate truth, that as we train $R_p$, it becomes a more accurate representation of $R_o$.
 But how can one abstraction be more correct than another?
+If we were to look at an inkblot every day for a year, would we say that what we saw in it on the 365th day is more correct than the first?

 ## Construct Math